octobanana/m8/README.md

 * __repeat__ -> repeats a given string _n_ number of times

 ## Extending
+There are three types of macros, internal, external, and remote.

+__External__ macros can be written in any language, with their interface defined in m8's json config file.

+__Remote__ macros can be any http server, with their interface defined in m8's json config file as well.

+__Internal__ macros are defined within m8, written in c++.

 ### External Program Macro
 M8 can run external programs, so macros can be written in any language.